Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 There are some people who have trouble with it.
 I did have some issues with hemorrhoids because the radiation can irritate that area.
 The application of some cream seemed to make them go away pretty well.

 »MORE: Read other patient experiences with radiation therapy

 So far, so good.
 My PSA continues to be at a 0.02, so hopefully it stays there.
 My next appointment now will be in April, and I’ll go back to see the radiation oncologist and see what those numbers look like.

-I’ve been going through some chemotherapy so whatever may have been coming back in my system for prostate cancer is probably being held under control by chemotherapy, so we’ll talk about that another time.
+I’ve been going through some chemotherapy, so whatever may have been coming back in my system for prostate cancer is probably being held under control by chemotherapy.
+We’ll talk about that another time.

 Note: Dennis was later diagnosed with non-Hodgkin’s lymphoma.

 Message to men on taking care of their health

 The problem boils down to men not wanting to go to doctors, period.
 Women, when you reach a certain age or your cycle changes at one point, you’re seeing a gynecologist.
 You moved away from a baby doctor into an adult doctor.

 What happens with men is we move away from the pediatrician and say that’s kid stuff.
 We no longer need to go to doctors.
 We’re now men.
 You’re told all along, ‘You’re a man.
 Stand up for yourself.
 Don’t be a crybaby,’ etc.